dev89s/restaurant-capstone-project/README.md

 <br>
 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard <a id="about-project"></a>
+# 📖 Restaurant Capstone Project <a id="about-project"></a>

-**Leaderboard** is a simple online leaderboard implemented as a web-based app that recalls and shows scores from an external API.
-There is a capability to add scores to the score board too.
+**Restaurant Capstone Project** is a simple online Restaurant Online webapp that shows different meals and has the capability of liking different food.
+You can also see the details of each meal in a popup window and add comments for each meal.
 The project is implemented using Javascript ES6 and webpack.
+It uses 'TheMealDB' for API calls.

 ## 🛠 Built With <a id="built-with"></a>